Roque Salas Rivera

-Roque Raquel Salas Rivera (born 1985) is a Puerto Rican poet who writes in Spanish and English, focusing on the experience of being a migrant to the United States, the colonial status of Puerto Rico, and of identifying as a queer Puerto Rican and Philadelphian of non-binary gender.
-He has a Ph.D. in Comparative Literature and Literary Theory from the University of Pennsylvania and was selected as the fourth Poet Laureate of Philadelphia in 2018.
+Roque Raquel Salas Rivera (born 1985) is a Puerto Rican poet who writes in Spanish and English, focusing on the experience of being a migrant to the United States, the colonial status of Puerto Rico, and non-binary identity.
 He currently lives in Puerto Rico.

 Education and early life

 Salas Rivera was born in Mayagüez, Puerto Rico and moved to Madison, Wisconsin when he was 6 months old.
 During his childhood years, he lived in California, Nebraska, Alabama, and Texas.
 He returned to Puerto Rico during his teenage years and young adulthood, moving to Philadelphia for graduate studies.
 His grandfather, Sotero Rivera Avilés, was a Puerto Rican poet belonging to the Guajana Generation, as is his mother, linguist Yolanda Rivera Castillo.

 Salas Rivera attended the University of Puerto Rico at Mayagüez for his undergraduate degree, and had an instrumental role in organizing student protests at that campus in 2010.
+He has a Ph.D. in Comparative Literature and Literary Theory from the University of Pennsylvania and was selected as the fourth Poet Laureate of Philadelphia in 2018.

 Career and writing

-Salas Rivera's writing emphasizes movement and often deals with themes of migration.
-In speaking about his heritage, the author acknowledges that migrating people have multiple homes and allegiances, and states that "My home is Philadelphia, and my home is Puerto Rico.”
+Salas Rivera's writing emphasizes movement and often deals with themes of migration and the experience of belonging to multiple homes and allegiances.
 He prefers to write in Spanish, and later sometimes translates his works to English.
-For public readings, he often recites works only in Spanish.
-According to the poet, "It's a political act" to have an audience of non-Spanish speakers listen to a language they don't understand, because the momentary discomfort echoes the everyday struggles of immigrants who don't yet understand the language of their new country.
+For public readings, he often recites works only in Spanish, asserting that "It's a political act" to have an audience of non-Spanish speakers listen to a language they don't understand, as the momentary discomfort echoes the everyday struggles of immigrants who don't yet understand the language of their new country.